What is Mudbash?

 Vehicles competing in Mudbash are built, repaired, raced in and owned by Rover crews across Australia and New Zealand.
 Each crew fundraises annually in order to upkeep their ‘buggies’.
 Vehicles range from modified sedans and hatchbacks, to rear engine frame buggies.
 Every car is different; has its own name, number, - and some would say, its own ‘personality’.

 Night time entertainment is a big drawcard at Mudbash.
-After night races have car events have ceased, attendees head to the stage area and continue partying to bands and DJ’s till the early hours of the morning.
+After night time motorsport events have ceased, attendees head to the stage area and continue partying to bands and DJ’s till the early hours of the morning.

 The Mudbash Open Day remains an extremely prominent feature on the Victorian Scout Calendar.
 Activities and events improve every year, and the event as a whole is a valuable recruiting tool for the section.